Azure/azure-iot-sdk-csharp/tools/CaptureLogs/TransmitETLSource/TransmitETL.md

 There are also options to set the offline storage usd by Application Insights `--offlinestore` and `--maxstoresizemb` that sets the path and maximum size on disk the persistant storage will take.

-### What is collected?
-The Azure IoT SDK emits data from event sources and can contain your event hub endpoint name.

 **Example**
 ```